 Here's a list of a variety of ways to cook a turkey in a slow cooker.
 They cook for a long time but require just a few minutes to prepare.

-Chili, that cold-weather standby, is usually made with beef, but ground turkey makes a more healthful version.
+Chili, that cold-weather standby, is usually made with beef, but ground turkey but is used for this version.
 It's tasty topped with shredded cheese and ripe olives.
-This recipe can be used for either meat.
+This recipe can be used for either meat, whichever one you desire.
 This recipe goes together in about 20 minutes and cooks for about six hours.

 White wine, garlic, and parsley dress up boneless turkey thighs for a sophisticated dinner right out of the crockpot.
 Serve with wild rice, seasoned fresh green beans, and hot French bread.
 And don't forget to bring that white wine to the table.